Marine Midland Bank: Mergers and acquisitions

 By the start of the 20th century, Marine Bank began to expand through merger.
 In 1897 it absorbed the American Exchange Bank, and in 1902 it acquired the Buffalo Commercial Bank.
 That same year it became a national bank and changed its name to Marine National Bank of Buffalo under president Stephen Merrell Clement.

 The next acquisition came in 1913 when Marine absorbed Columbia National Bank.
 That same year, the bank built a new 17-story office building in Buffalo known as the Marine Midland Trust Company Building.

 Six years later, Bankers Trust was acquired.
 Marine chose to become a state bank again as Marine Trust Company of Buffalo.
 By the mid-1930s, Marine had acquired eight other banks.

 Marine had also taken the lead in the formation of Marine Midland Corporation, a holding company for 17 affiliated banks throughout New York.
 That first multibank holding company in the state was formed October 4, 1929.
-20 days later would be the Wall Street Crash of 1929.
+20 days later would be the Wall Street crash of 1929.

 As a result of 11 mergers throughout Western New York, Marine Trust Company became Marine Midland Trust Company of Western New York in the 1950s.
 The name was changed again in the 1960s to Marine Midland Trust Company of Western New York and again in 1970 to Marine Midland Bank-Western.
+In 1965, the bank purchased Grace National Bank.
 In 1972, the bank moved its headquarters to a new 38-story tower, Marine Midland Center.

 On January 1, 1976, Marine Midland merged all of its affiliated banks under the single charter of Marine Midland Bank, with headquarters in Buffalo.
 The new bank was divided into regions, with Marine Midland Bank-Western Region based in Buffalo.

 Marine Midland Bank became a national bank once again in early 1980.
 As it entered the 1980s, assets were close to $20 billion.